When Is the Best Time

-The park is busier during the cooler season, especially from February to late May.
+The park is busier during the colder season, especially from March to late May.
 Both campgrounds are filled up before midday.
-Weekends are more crowded than weekdays.
-It's less busy in the summer as many visitors want to avoid the heat during the day.
-The winter is the best option to enjoy the desert landscape without the crowds.
+Weekends are more crowded than weekdays, and it's less busy in the summer as many visitors want to avoid the heat during the day.
+Winter is the best option to enjoy the desert landscape without the crowds.

 Best Months to Visit